NiccoloSalvini/sbd_25_26/_book/17-pca.md

 #> [1] 1.5748783 0.9948694 0.5971291 0.4164494
 ```

-The variance explained by each principal component (corresponding eigen-value) is obtained by squaring these:
+The variance explained by each principal component (corresponding eigenvalue) is obtained by squaring these:

 ```r